 The automation written in Python is available in the xConnect software repositories.

-The scripts exercise of the REST interface APIs documented in the ICD.
+The scripts exercise some of the REST interface APIs documented in the ICD.
+The set of cases represent Build Verification type cases.
 One thing that is checked is that each of the endpoints is reachable and returns http status 200 – Success.
 Other cases vary parameter combinations and check values returned for correctness.
 For REST calls that PUT data, then the test does a GET corresponding to the PUT to compare the data input to the data returned from the GET call.